“Finally, a week-by-week study of the Torah that our whole family can do together!”

 - Many homeschooling curriculums fail to teach the Bible consistently as one book, just as God has progressively revealed it to us.
 Instead, we saw hit-and-miss teachings, full of cute Bible stories and character-training devices.
 We were convinced that if our children came to know and understand God’s plan for their lives as revealed in the foundation of His Torah, they would develop Godly character as a natural by-product.

 - Since the majority of Christian teaching emphasizes individual doctrines of the Bible rather than presenting the Bible as one complete, interdependent revelation of God, the result is often heresy, as well as the misinterpretation and overemphasis of certain Scriptures.
 How many lifelong church members have never read the first five books of the Bible, or feel that Leviticus does not apply to them?
 How many have even read through the Torah in its entirety just one time?
 We didn’t want this for our children.

 - Since the majority of Jewish teaching emphasizes the Talmud, Mishnah, and sages over the words of our Master, Yeshua of Nazareth, we were searching for Torah curriculum that would always focus our attention on Yeshua as the only “way, truth, and life” (John 14:6).

 - Finally, when we found a Torah-portions curriculum, it was written for just one age group to use, usually in a classroom setting.
 We were searching for a curriculum that we could use to teach all of our children, all at the same time.

-That’s why we developed our own homeschooling Torah portions curriculum.
+That’s why we developed our own Torah portions curriculum for homeschoolers.

 Benefits of Our Torah Portions Curriculum